 - Local Food Fund

 But, who has the time for research and filling out applications?
 Where do you start?
 Mentor Works helped Kisko navigate through the government maze, identifying and successfully applying for the appropriate funding opportunities.
-According to Randy, Mentor Works builds their business on referrals.
-What sets them apart is that they provide the necessary knowledge and tools to enable their clients to submit future successful applications on their own.
-I asked Randy if he’s related to anyone in the company.
-He assured me he’s just a happy customer.
+They provide the necessary knowledge and tools to enable their clients to submit future successful applications on their own.
 To learn more, Mentor Works provides webinars and workshops.

 So don’t despair.
 Check out what the Canadian government has to offer.